Nory9/challenges-and-data-structures/challenges-and-data-structures/DataStructures/Tree-Implementation/LargestValueAtEachLevel/README.md

 ###  Description:
 ####  Largest Value at Each Level

-Implement a method that calculates the sum of all leaf nodes in a binary tree.
-A leaf node is defined as a node that does not have any children.
+Implement a method that finds the largest value at each level of a binary tree.
+The binary tree is traversed level by level, and the largest value from each level is recorded.
 ### WhiteBoard solution